 • How much do transportation costs go up when compared with the current office location?

 Locations close to industry clusters are also highly sought after.
 In Tokyo, financial companies cluster around the Japanese megabanks in Marunouchi and Otemachi.
 The area is also close to Nihonbashi, home of the Bank of Japan and Tokyo Stock Exchange.
-Meanwhile, Shinagawa is attractive for domestic firms because of its direct connections to major residential centers in Yokohama and Kawasaki, where many office workers live in order to escape high Tokyo rents.
+Meanwhile, Shinagawa is attractive for domestic and manufacturing firms because of its direct connections to major residential centers in Yokohama and Kawasaki, where many office workers live to escape high Tokyo rents.

 Good neighborhoods build value in office space too.
 While Shibuya is popular with IT companies, it’s also close to trendy entertainment hotspots such as Naka-Meguro, Daikanyama and Shimo-Kitazawa.